matttgregg/adv2022/README.md

 through my basic `megaparsec` parser earlier in the month.

 Performance isn't an issue today, it's just a 'do things right' problem.

+## Day 14

+Roll on the visualisations!
+These type of 'physics' simulations are always fun, and it's always interesting to see how much interest comes out of fairly simple rules.

+As for the work, it's a matter of do the parsing (easy now I'm comfortable with `attoparsec`) describe the simulation state cleanly, and then define iteration and termination steps cleanly.

+Again, I am impressed by how easily Haskell lets me express these various parts, and does a good job at doing something efficient.
+Today, my fairly naive implementation takes around a second to run.
+Absolutely, I think I'd easily get down towards milliseconds in rust, but it doesn't feel like playing to Haskell's strengths to spend a vast amount of time squeezing performance here (or at least, not what I wanted to get out of AoC at the moment).
+So, I've left it at that - fast enough, but not blazingly fast.

+Today, I finally started doing serious work on visualisation.
+Using the juicy pixels library I generated some fairly interesting (although obvious) animated gifs of the sand fall.
+They took a lot of time to generate (minutes), but it's a good tool to have available, and I hope to be able to do some more interesting things in future.